r3sx1337/HTThief/README.md

     tr -s '[:space:]' '\n' < /tmp/ax0c.txt > /tmp/ax0d.txt
     FILE="/tmp/ax0d.txt"
     ```
-By default base64 will generate strings of 76 characters with a nullbyte (which in ASCII is understood as a space) at the end, instead of a new line.
+By default base64 will generate strings of 76 characters with a nullbyte (which in ASCII is understood as a space) at the end, instead of a new line (see RFC2045 and Base64 manpage).

 ![h6](https://github.com/V1n1v131r4/HTThief/assets/1153876/4612fce1-19e5-4d74-90de-cb117e493545)